-Field Description Available in: both Salesforce Unique Name The requirement for uniqueness applies only to elements within the current flow.
-Two elements can have the same unique name, provided Classic and Lightning Experience they are used in different flows.
+stores manipie apaat able values that have the same data type, such as a group of email addresses Field Description Unique Name The requirement for uniqueness applies only to elements within the current flow.
+Two elements can have the same unique name, provided they are used in different flows.
 A unique name is limited to underscores and alphanumeric characters.
 It must begin with a letter, not include spaces, not end with an underscore, and not contain two consecutive underscores.
-Available in: Enterprise , Performance , Unlimited , and Developer Editions Description Helps you differentiate this collection variable from other resources.
+Description Helps you differentiate this collection variable from other resources.
 Data Type Determines the type of values that can be assigned to the collection variable.
 Input/Output Type Determines whether the collection variable can be accessed outside the flow.
 Private-Can be assigned and used only within the flow Input-Can be set at the start of the flow using Visualforce controllers, or subflow inputs Output-Can be accessed from Visualforce controllers and other flows This field doesn't affect how variables are assigned or used within the same flow, for example, through these types of elements: Assignment, Record or Fast Create, Record or Fast Lookup, and Apex Plug-in.
 The default value of the field is Private.
 Warning: Disabling input or output access for an existing variable can break the functionality of applications and pages that call the flow and access the variable.
 For example, you can access variables